SpeedyWeather/SpeedyWeather.jl/docs/src/output.md

 seconds.
 Depending on the output frequency (we chose `output_dt = Hour(1)` above) this will be slightly adjusted during model initialization:
 ```@example netcdf
+output = OutputWriter(spectral_grid, ShallowWater, output_dt=Hour(1))
+model = ShallowWaterModel(;spectral_grid, time_stepping, output)
 simulation = initialize!(model)
 model.time_stepping.Δt_sec
 ```
 The shorter the output time step the more the model time step needs to be adjusted to match the desired output time step exactly.
 This is important so that for daily output at noon this does not slowly shift towards night over years of model integration.
 One can always disable this adjustment with
 ```@example netcdf
 time_stepping = Leapfrog(spectral_grid,adjust_with_output=false)
 time_stepping.Δt_sec